-8.5.18.6.1 A mix of office and other non-noxious employment uses shall be encouraged in the Technology/OfficeEast and West Employment Precincts, as shown in Schedule F. In addition to office buildings, the following may also be permitted: research and development facilities, light industrial uses and public institutions.
-In addition, Hhotels and large-scale conference facilities are also permitted, provided they are located on a development block adjacent to Highways 7, 400 or 407.
-Commercial uses, such as restaurants (including patios), day cares (including outdoor play areas) and convenience stores, shall also be permitted as ancillary uses where they are integrated in the building.

-generally at grade.
-A mix of low-rise, mid-rise and low-high-rise buildings, as described in Policy 8.7.1, shall be encouraged in the Technology East and West Employment Precincts.

-8.5.28.6.2 All employment uses within the Technology/Office East and West Employment Precincts shall be wholly enclosed within a building, and no outdoor storage or display shall be permitted.
+- 8.5.1 A mix of office and other non-noxious employment uses shall be encouraged in the Technology/Office Precincts, as shown in Schedule FG.
+In addition to office buildings, the following may also be permitted: research and development facilities, light industrial uses and public institutions.
+Hotels and large-scale conference facilities are also permitted, provided they are located on a development block adjacent to Highways 7, 400 or 407.
+A mix of mid-rise and low-rise buildings, as described in Policy 8.6.1, shall be encouraged in the Technology Precincts. - 8.5.2 All uses within the Technology/Office Precincts shall be wholly enclosed within a building, and no outdoor storage shall be permitted.

-8.68.7 Built Form
+8.6 Built Form

-The intent of the built form policies is to define principles that will help manage the physical form and character of new development in the VMC.
-All development applications must be accompanied by Concept Plans that demonstrate how the urban design policies below will be implemented.
 The policies and guidelines below are illustrated by the figures in Appendix C. It is the City's intent to prepare Urban Design Guidelines that will augment the policies below.